 by Pastor Tim Burt

 We probably think we’ve matured far past those words but honestly, I doubt it!
-We probably don’t use that exact phrase.
-Now that we are older, we’d probably say it in a more dignified way like, I’m sorry but that just isn’t something I care to do.
+We’ve found a way to say it in a more dignified way like, I’m sorry but that just isn’t something I care to do.
 Concerning the Lord, the problem with an I don’t want to attitude is that it will hinder God’s blessing in your life and could possibly even lead to loss, pain and hardship.

-If you’ve ever been in your house and have lost power for whatever reason, it can impact you differently depending on the time of day.
+If you’ve ever been in your house and lost power for whatever reason, it can impact you differently depending on the time of day.
 I remember times where we lost power in the middle of the night for maybe an hour.
 I would have never known except that I’d see the digital clocks flashing the wrong time when I woke up.
 When that happened, I knew we had lost power in the night.
 It was hardly a disruption to our lives.
 We slept through it!
-Then there had been times when it was in the middle of the day where it was fairly light outside.
+But there’s been times when when we lost power in the middle of the day where it was fairly light outside.
 Again, because of the amount of sunlight coming in the house, it hardly seemed like a disruption.
 But, when we lost power in the evening and it was dark, and everyone in the house had been up and active, that had a much larger impact.
 We’d scramble for flashlights or candles.
 We couldn’t use our electric lights, appliances, computers, or the television, and we’d lost the power to our furnace or air conditioning.
-Our style of living changed more dramatically during power outages at that time of day.
-I used this illustration to say that we can have I don’t want to attitudes with God, but they may cause Holy Ghost power outages in our lives.
+Our style of living changes more dramatically during power outages at that time of day.
+I use this illustration to say that we can have I don’t want to attitudes with God, but they may cause Holy Ghost power outages in our lives.

 The thought what would Jesus do? is and was more than a trending phrase a few years back.
 It was a reminder to develop and attitude of submitting yourself to God, not resisting Him.
 Submitting to God actually creates inward strength for resisting Satan.
 You can see how they go hand-in-hand in James 4:7 (NIV) “Submit yourselves, then, to God.
 Resist the devil, and he will flee from you.”